Sawo-Community/Initial-Contributors-Projects/Projects/Custom-netflix-signin/readme.md

 ## Custom Netflix Sign In

+# Form Customisation

+Add Custom Fields:
+1.)
+Click on the design page in the navbar and select your project using the dropdown 2.)
+From here changing your forms looks is just a matter of clicks and you can see the changes live with your form is shown on the right side.

+Here you can see the customised form I made for Netflix sign in

-##How to Integrate SAWO SDK to Flask App
+## How to Integrate SAWO SDK to Flask App

 Requirements – Python, pip.